-B Online Learning’s Master eLearning Course (2009 – 2017) was designed to bring together the technical aspects of eLearning with the principles of adult learning with hands on practical application.
-Let’s take a closer look at why the MEC proved so hot for not just Australians but global clients as well when it first launched and why B Online Learning are set to relaunch it.
+B Online Learning’s Master eLearning Course is designed to bring together the technical aspects of eLearning with the principles of adult learning with hands on practical application.
+Let’s take a closer look at why the MEC proved so popular in the past and why B Online Learning have relaunched it.

 Why choose Master eLearning Course?

 Provides a holistic view of designing, developing and delivering an eLearning project